MOshima-PIFSC/2025-01-ISC-OpenScienceTraining/r-code/KN_Info_file.md

 ## Three things we want to learn from this workshop

-- [x] handling the project smoothly
+- [x] changing the models smoothly
 - [x] handling the dataset nicely
 - [x] sharing the project with no stress